WWmonster/MarkdownTest/docs/test2.md

 After integration any changes can be made in user’s rule in OpenL Tablets WebStudio, and then the project must be saved and redeployed.
 These changes immediately affect the rule represented as web service.
 During development, rules are stored in the file system of the development server.
 When development is finished, rules can be deployed to the production server as follows:

 1. OpenL Tablets WebStudio sends the rules project to the database repository, using the JDBC driver for connection, in case of integration via database repository.
--
-1. The rules are saved on the production server.
+2. The rules are saved on the production server.
-2. OpenL Tablets Rule Services detects a new version of the deployed rules and starts using it.
+3. OpenL Tablets Rule Services detects a new version of the deployed rules and starts using it.

 The following diagram illustrates the OpenL Tablets WebStudio and OpenL Tablets Rule Services integration:

 ![](media/7d47ea73c919e3bfe300c8906cd7f750.png)

-*Figure 29: OpenL Tablets WebStudio and OpenL Tablets Rule Services deployment*
+*Figure: OpenL Tablets WebStudio and OpenL Tablets Rule Services deployment*

 ### Integrating OpenL Tablets WebStudio and OpenL Tablets Rule Services via Database Repository